 I developed this recipe after a disappointing version in a restaurant.
 It sounded great, looked great and smelled wonderful.
 But our first bite was a big bummer.
 The sauce was so sweet we couldn’t eat it.
 I’m not exaggerating.
 I’m sure they added an entire jar of Sweet Thai chili Sauce to the broth.
 So I thought about how I would make it.
 In the middle of the night, of course, when I’m usually wide awake.
 Thinking about food.
 Does that make me weird?
 Wait, don’t answer that.Jump to Recipe

 The best part of Coconut Curry Shrimp, besides the fresh gulf shrimp of course, is the broth.
 You’ll want some crusty baguette to sop up every last drop.
 Or you could add some vegetables, like carrots, mushrooms, bok choy or whatever you like, really, and serve it over rice or noodles.
 Steamed broccoli on the side adds excellent colour and nutritional value.
 Or, you can lower the carbs by serving it over cauliflower.
 See?
 Very versatile.
 And I haven’t even talked about the curry yet.

-You might be thinking, “I don’t like curry.”
-Don’t knock this until you try it.
-It’s not hot unless you make it hot.
-Some curry paste is hotter than others but don’t think of it as a traffic light.
+Don’t think of curry paste as a traffic light.
 You might think that green is the mildest and red is the hottest but that’s not actually the case.
 In fact, green curry paste is usually the hottest and yellow is the mildest with red somewhere in between.
 That being said, not all curry paste is created equal.
 I’ve used jarred curry paste and didn’t get much heat but then used canned curry paste and got a blast.
 And the colour of yellow curry paste seems to vary widely.
 I’m not sure if the versions sold in North America are intentionally milder than the imported ones so just in case, I’m going to post this recipe as the mildest version with options to increase heat to your liking.
 And, adding coconut milk tames the heat without compromising on flavour.